The Most Comprehensive Northeast India Travel Blog

-As of now, Dirang Boutique Cottages has six aesthetically designed stone cottages with attached bathrooms.
+As of now, Dirang Boutique Cottages has four aesthetically designed stone cottages.
 The dining room and the kitchen are located in a separate larger house.
 You have to cross a hanging bridge over the Dirang Chu river to reach the property (Your vehicles will remain on the other side).
 The courtyard is systematically lined with orange trees which were actually laden with fruit when I visited.
 The kitchen has modern facilities but there is also a traditional fireplace around which the guests can gather on cold nights.

-Every cottage has two beds and an attached bathroom, fitted with the basic amenities, a flatscreen TV, cupboard among other things.
+There are three cottages.
+Every cottage has two rooms.
+Every room has two beds and an attached bathroom, fitted with the basic amenities, a flatscreen TV, cupboard among other things.
 It tends to get very cold at night though and in that case, you can also ask for a room heater.

 The food was excellent throughout my stay.
 They can provide both local cuisines, as well as mainstream Indian food as required.
 As mentioned above, they mostly use stuff grown in their own backyard.
 They practice organic farming, which makes adds another feather to the cap.